-Are organically produced foods a healthier personal choice?
-A recent survey by Stanford University medical researchers of 240 prior studies investigating organic foods – published at Are Organic Foods Safer or Healthier and summarized in Little Evidence of Health Benefits – which called into question beliefs about the positive benefits of organic foods, in both absolute terms and in light of their generally higher cost.
+On the first question, we want to begin by highlighting a recent meta-analysis by Stanford University medical researchers of 240 prior studies investigating organic foods – published at Are Organic Foods Safer or Healthier and summarized in Little Evidence of Health Benefits – which called into question beliefs about the personal health benefits of organic foods, notably in both absolute terms and in light of their generally higher cost.

 The Scientific Evidence

 Wikipedia defines organic food as “foods that are produced using methods that do not involve modern synthetic inputs such as synthetic pesticides and chemical fertilizers.
 Organic foods are also not processed using irradiation, industrial solvents, or chemical food additives.”
 Importantly, in this definition, organic methods do not require sustainable or renewable inputs, only ones that are organic or not synthetic.
 Organic farming, as described, therefore allow inputs that are external to the food growing process, and therefore ones that are potentially depletable or non-renewing, again as long as they are organic.

 Our Natural Truth Rating